-Sheepskin Leather Jackets
+Sheepskin Leather Jacket

 Leather motorcycle clothing is made from kangaroo leather, buffalo leather along with some jackets being made from horse leather.
 These are pigmented coated mainly

-Leather jackets are also made of suede, being deer, lamb, pig, goat and cowhides.
+Jackets are also made of suede, being deer, lamb, pig, goat and cowhides.

-Suede Leather Jackets
+Suede Leather Jacket

 The leather jacket today is manufactured by many famous brands.
-Emporio Armani, Tom Ford, Zilli, Saint Laurent, Stefano Ricci, Balmain, Bottega Veneta, Versace, Ralph Lauren, Boss, Dolce & Gabbana, Paul Smith and many more designer brands make leather jackets today.
+Emporio Armani, Tom Ford, Zilli, Saint Laurent, Stefano Ricci, Balmain, Bottega Veneta, Versace, Ralph Lauren, Boss, Dolce & Gabbana, Paul Smith and many more designer brands make jackets today.